 Service Dog Training and Education Program:

-A student organization at the University of Pittsburgh dedicated to raising service dogs through Canine Companions for Independence
+A student organization at the University of Pittsburgh dedicated to raising service dogs through Canine Companions

 The Puppy Raisers are responsible for teaching the pups the 31 basic commands and socialize them to various situations for about a year and a half.
 A college campus is a perfect place to expose pups to these different environments!
 Our urban restaurants, libraries, lecture halls, sports arenas, and music halls are all great opportunities that we have at our disposal.